robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 traditional office setting.

 What is essential to leadership remains the same.
-The techniques required to practice are what have changed in a work-from-home setting.
+The techniques required to practice it are what have changed in a work-from-home setting.

 Here are my choices of essential techniques for improving the day-to-day activities of leadership when they are being done in a work-from-home